 “When I’m working in the kitchen, my favorite cutting board is the Gourmet Series made by Epicurean,” describes Paul Fieg, the founder of Artingstall’s London Dry Gin and a bonafide cocktail nerd.
 “It’s a real workhorse that I’ve chopped decades' worth of food on and which will probably last forever.”
 It’s a reliable cutting board, and an equally excellent trivet: the cutting board can withstand temperatures of up to 350 degrees.

-Made with natural wood fibers harvested from managed forests, this cutting board is low-effort: no need to oil it or take special care.
+Made with a non-porous wood fiber composite, this cutting board is low-effort: no need to oil it or take special care.
 Simply place it in your dishwasher or rinse it with soap and water to clean.
 In between uses, a hole in the corner of the board lets you hang the board to dry.

 Best Small: Final Touch Non-Slip Bar Cutting Board & Ceramic Knife